 Out third-party VPAT with Level Access strengthens the trust colleges and universities (and you!) can place in PeopleUX’s platform to deliver an accessible user experience and ensure PeopleSoft Campus Solutions meets all ADA, Section 508, and WCAG federal accessibility standards.

-Contact us today for a demonstration of how PeopleUX can VALUE and reduce your exposure to potential ADA-related lawsuits.
+Contact us today for a demonstration of how PeopleUX can reduce your exposure to potential ADA-related lawsuits.

 One more thing: PeopleUX will expand its external VPAT certification with Level Access this year to include Oracle’s PeopleSoft Human Capital Management (HCM) and Oracle’s PeopleSoft Financials and Supply Chain (FSCM).
 Stay tuned.